dfinity/ic-pub-key/test-vectors.md

 # Test vectors

-There is a custom version of the chain fusion signer deployed to help with this; it passes through derivation paths wityhout adding the caller.
+There is a custom version of the chain fusion signer deployed to help with this; it passes through derivation paths without adding the caller.

 ## Secp256k1 test vectors